 This is the right time for all the Pharmd students and the Pharmd association who claim that they are working for Pharmd upliftment to go to the body and represent that Pharmd is studying all the parts of modern medicine and we will much suitable for it...
 There are many talented Pharmd individuals who talk and represent well for asking the prescription rights but they do not have any position in organisation which will be a clear pathway to talk to politicians, bodies , media etc. N who are there in Pharmd association with position they don't speak on the prescription rights n just speak regardinng clinical Pharmacist with which not even 1000 pharmd s won't get employment and we know the peanut salaries for this position too....
 This is the right time for Pharmds to grab the mid level health practitioner role and do independent evidence based medicine practice n create our own employment...

-PharmD Info is the Portal, serving as an online forum dedicated to the pharmacy professionals.
+PharmD Info is an online forum dedicated to the pharmacy professionals.
 The goal of this website is to create a good communication platform in the web for the pharmacists to enhance their knowledge,skills and Inter-professional relationships through various online discussions.